 Analysis of real samples

+We then compared the efficiency of the four barcodes to detect species in real samples in order to validate our mock results and take into account the fermented food matrix.
 Code and figures are available on Recherche Data Gouv platform (https://doi.org/10.57745/ENE09G).

 Bread